 Welcome to our travel tips page.
-Here you’ll find loads of useful info to help get you prepared before setting off your tip
+Here you’ll find loads of useful information that will help in preparing yourself before kick starting your journey.

 1) While boarding the train, we recommend that you keep all your carry bags in front rather than on your back.

 2) Indian trains are slightly raised above the platform, so be careful as you climb onto the landing.

 3) Prefer keeping your valuables such as wallets, purses, jewelry, somewhere safe and accessible.

 4) Have a quick run to the washroom before boarding the train as clean toilets cannot always be guaranteed.